-With major renovation and make over done at adjacent Hanging garden, Some changes are also expected at Hanging garden as below detailed.
+With major renovation and make over done at adjacent Kamla nehru park, Some changes are also expected at Hanging garden and below are the detailed.

 As we read, it was built in 1880 and was thrown open to public in 1881, It was an era when city was called BOMBAY and was still ruled by Britishers.
-Obviously, the island city has hardly anything developed and south Mumbai was the only business location.
-Malabar hills, where Hanging Garden and the adjacent Kamla Nehru Park is located, was a little jungle / forest area.
-I have also heard of wild animals been seen around Walkeshwar and still dense green locations like tower of silence very near around.
+Obviously, the island city had hardly anything developed as so called attraction and leisure place etc and south Mumbai was the only developed business location.

-For locals staying in and around Malabar hills and Walkeshwar area, Hanging garden is a boon as it is an ideal hill top place for jogging, morning and evening walks, yoga and exercise sessions with no entry fees charges by BMC who takes care of the place.
-Yet, now since almost 35 to 40 years, even if averagely maintained and still muddy with more than required hawkers around, Garden stays on list of tourist attractions as it is few of the only iconic old gardens in south Mumbai.
+For locals staying around Malabar hills and Walkeshwar area, Hanging garden is an ideal place for jogging, morning and evening walks, yoga and exercise sessions.
+With no entry fees charged by BMC, who takes care of the place since 35 to 40 years, even if averagely maintained and still has muddy pathway it is a place to be visited at least once.

 Other Places to See Near Garden